Skip to content

 The Aqua One is the tool you need.

-For the first time, you have the ability to be proactive instead of reactive.
+For the first time, you can be proactive instead of reactive.
 With the activity feed in your Parent Dashboard, you can see if they're viewing self-harming content.
-Through their answers to the Mental Health Checks, you’ll have unparalleled insight into any growing emotional problems.
 With all this knowledge, you can start conversations about self-harm as soon as it enters your kid's online world.

 Order Your Aqua One